 It’s helpful to remember that no path is right or wrong when grieving.
 Even though each of us heals differently, all of our journeys are valid.

-How Can a Memorial Help?
+How Can a Memorial Help You Heal?

 There are tools that can help us heal following the death of a remarkable loved one.
 Options like professional grief counseling, group therapy, and emotional support animals can help us process our emotions.
 We can also create a memorial object that helps us remember the incredible impact our loved ones had on our lives.